 Then there are four looks at those who are allied in heart with Jesus.
-In the first, those who have suffered martyrdom for His sake are seen in His own immediate presence, honored and comforted, and told to be patient a bit longer while things are working out on the earth up to the great climax.2 rapturously, with shining faces and every mark of delight and victory and fullness of life.1 They're busily occupied in service, doing the errands and tasks assigned them, and on terms of closest intimacy with Jesus Himself.
+In the first, those who have suffered martyrdom for His sake are seen in His own immediate presence, honored and comforted, and told to be patient a bit longer while things are working out on the earth up to the great climax.

 In the second look, there's a vast uncountable number who have been caught up out of the great tribulation.
 They have been purified by the blood of Jesus.
-Now they are in the immediate presence of the glorified Jesus, singing
+Now they are in the immediate presence of the glorified Jesus, singing rapturously, with shining faces and every mark of delight and victory and fullness of life.
+They're busily occupied in service, doing the errands and tasks assigned them, and on terms of closest intimacy with Jesus Himself.

-1 Rev. i.
+&lt;sup>1 Rev. i.
 17-18 paraphrased.
-2 Rev. vi.
+Rev. vi.
 9-11.

-The third of these gives the same sort of description.2 The completed number of the redeemed are in the very presence of the Lord Jesus, singing the wondrous song of the redeemed, purified now, and in fullest fellowship with their Lord, whom they follow absolutely without question or quibble.
+The third of these gives the same sort of description.
+The completed number of the redeemed are in the very presence of the Lord Jesus, singing the wondrous song of the redeemed, purified now, and in fullest fellowship with their Lord, whom they follow absolutely without question or quibble.